alaat91/Dentistemo-frontend/README.md

 The register page allows the user to provide their detailed information which the system stores for different purposes such as login & profile.

 # Home Page:
-The home page shows the location of the different clinics via an integrated google maps.
-The list of clinics is clickable to allow the user to pick a specific clinic where they want to book their dentist appointment
+The home page shows the location of the different clinics via an integrated Google maps.
+The list of clinics is clickable to allow the user to pick a specific clinic where they want to book their dentist appointment.

 # Timeslot page:
 The timeslot page shows avaiable timeslot of the selected clinic.
 There are no selectable timeslots for times that are either already booked or occur during a fika break or lunch break.

 # Booking page:
 The booking page gives users confirmation on their chosen booking time.

 # Profile page:
 The profile page stores the user information.
-It also lets the user change theur profile information such as name, email, telephone etc.
+It also lets the user change their profile information such as name, email, telephone etc.

 # My Booking page:
 The my-booking page shows the user the history of their previous booking.
 It also shows the user the a list of their upcoming bookings.

 # Home Page:
 The home page shows the location of the different clinics via an integrated google maps.
-The list of clinics is clickable to allow the user to pick a specific clinic where they want to book their dentist appointment
+The list of clinics is clickable to allow the user to pick a specific clinic where they want to book their dentist appointment.